 Example 2: complete diversity

 In this example there is complete diversity.
 This is because no single plaintiff is from the same state as a defendant.
-It does not matter that two of the plaintiffs are from the same state and both defendants are from Delaware.
+It does not matter that two of the plaintiffs are from the same state as each other and both defendants are from Delaware.

 Now that we have the basics of amount in controversy and complete diversity we can begin our discussion of the “Gaping Hole Problem.”